5 Important Things to Know About Creating a Living Will Arizona

 1. Make your wishes clear

-living will is important because it can make out your wishes in the case of many circumstances.
+A living will is important because it can make out your wishes in the case of many circumstances.
 If you happen to come upon a difficult time, you can reduce the stress on you and your family by having a living will that clearly states your wishes.
 A Living will is as important as other estate planning documents to protect all your assets, protect your healthcare, and avoid the probate process.
-Together with financial and medical powers a living will consist what we all incapacity planning.
+Together with financial and medical powers a living will consist what we call incapacity planning.

 A living will is also known as an advance directive.
 The living will make clear details like the use of feeding tubes, your wishes for resuscitation, if you want to be on life support or not, and procedures that can prolong your life (life sustaining treatment).
 It will give clear guidance about your medical care and which medical treatment you want to be subject to.